daddia/zen-cli/docs/README.md

 # Zen CLI Documentation

-Welcome to the comprehensive documentation for the Zen AI-Powered Productivity Suite.
+Welcome to Zen docs!
+The comprehensive guide to the Zen AI-Powered Productivity Suite.

 ## Quick Start